cansuyolcu/Random_Forest_Project/README.md

 The random forest predicted the ones didn't pay their loans fully  better than the ones who did.
 Since there were a lot more not fully paid loans, I will accept this results as success.

-# This concludes my project here.
-Thanks for reading all the way through
+## This concludes my project here.
+Thanks for reading all the way through.